top of page

 Always just try your best, as trying your best is something you can control.
 Sometimes you just can't avoid things and can't control the outcome, but practice helps get closer to it and try again.

 Just like business, knowing the failures will highlight your flaws, and quitters will always feel defeated.
-Humbling yourself to accept change and adapting is one of the be
+Humbling yourself to accept change and adapting is one of the best thing you could do for yourself.